bradmy609/Polygonscan-Scraper/README.md

 To gather the data and populate a local database, download all dependencies and then run either the execute.py file or the execute.ipynb.

 This will populate a database in the project folder named 'Polygonscan' with a table titled 'poly{date}_{hour}'.
-The date will be formatted as YYMMDD and the hour will be formatted as HH.
+The date will be formatted as yyMMDD and the hour will be formatted as HH.